Kalledda/automated-ai-policy-auditor-demo/README.md

 Set-Content -Path README.md -Value @"
 # 🛡️ Automated Multimodal AI Policy Auditor

 A local-first **'Compliance-as-Code'** agent that audits user prompts, model outputs, PDFs, and images against **EU AI Act** safety standards.
+* [NOTE]: This is just a demo, as such the entirety of the EU AI Act is not integrated into the Policy Auditor (just enough to show proof of concept)

 ---

 ## 📋 Executive Summary
 As AI adoption accelerates, manual compliance auditing becomes a bottleneck.
 This tool automates the **Safety Audit** phase of LLM deployment.
 It uses a local **RAG (Retrieval-Augmented Generation)** architecture to cross-reference inputs against a vectorised version of the **EU AI Act** and internal safety policies.
+It is meant for assisting human review of prompts (Text) inputs and model outputs (Text, Image, Files) by providing a inital assessment on whether the content violates the EU AI act, and if so, provide a breif reasoning + relevant sections of the act.

 **Key Differentiator:** The entire stack runs **100% locally** (using Ollama), ensuring no sensitive audit data leaves the secure environment.